 With holdings at about 39,000 pieces, SSA Library's collections cover all aspects of social services, social welfare, and social work, including material on child welfare, public welfare, mental health, and urban policy, as well as information on psychotherapy, the aged, and delinquency.
 In addition to book and journal holdings, the Library has a collection of microfilms, microfiche, and pamphlets.

-The general book collection is located on the west side of the Library and is arranged by call number.
+The general book collection is located on the west side of the library (see SSA floorplan) and is arranged by call number.

 See our Library Guide, How Do I Find Books? for more information.

 Search our Ejournals database to check for online access.